Last updated on January 4th, 2023 at 03:22 pm

-Tip 2: To ensure your soup thickens well, add the stock a cup at a time, stirring as you go.
+To ensure your soup thickens well and emulsifies, add the stock a cup at a time, stirring as you go.

 This soup does freeze well because it doesn't contain dairy.
 Simply allow it to cool completely, divide it in to portions and store in freezer-proof containers in the freezer for up to 2-months.
 To thaw, leave the container in the fridge for 24-hours or thaw on the counter for a few hours before re-heating.

 Kept in a sealed container, this soup will keep for up to 5 days.

 Wait until the soup has cooled completely before popping it in to a sealed container.
 Transfer it to the fridge for up to 5 days.

 Not really, but it does add another layer of flavour.
 Mushroom soup can be one note, by adding layers we bring this vegan mushroom soup to the next level.